The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 resource_statuses table is an INT(11), which I reached in 6-8 weeks with my 750 node setup.
 This should really be BIGINT.

 Also, because of the foreign key constraint, I could not just TRUNCATE the resource_statues table.
 I had to DROP the whole database and recreate the schema with the db:migrate rake job.

-#1 Updated by Andrew Gaffney about 2 years ago
+#1 Updated by Andrew Gaffney over 2 years ago

 In my case, with 750 nodes, 48 daily runs (every 30 minutes), and an average of 300 resources managed, this is around 10,800,000 new entries per day.
 We also have auto_increment_increment set to 3, because this DB uses multi-master replication, which means I use around 32,000,000 IDs per day.
 With a maximum INT value of 2147483647, this gives me about 67 days before I have to DROP the entire database again to fix this.

-#2 Updated by Mark McKinstry about 2 years ago
+#2 Updated by Mark McKinstry over 2 years ago

 See http://projects.puppetlabs.com/issues/9225 for a similar bug.

 I fixed this by making a backup of the DB, running a SHOW CREATE TABLE for resource_events and resource_statuses, then dropping them, then recreating them after changing the create table statement to be AUTO_INCREMENT=1 instead of 2147483647.